DouglasUrner/Unity-Examples-2D-Tilemap/README.md

 * Grid
   - Resolutions of the tiles and the grid need to match - otherwise you will have gaps (or overlaps).
 * Tilemap
+  There can be multiple tilemaps (background, foreground, etc.).
+  - Sort order (layers) on Tilemap renderer.
 * Tilemap collider

 ## Sources: